Michel Danino

-Michel Danino is an author who currently serves as the chairperson of the National Council of Educational Research and Training's (NCERT) social science curriculum.
-A proponent of Hindutva, he has been criticised for engaging in historical negationism.
+Michel Danino (born 1956) is a French-born author and teacher, whose works have been criticised for historical negationism.
+He has served as the chairperson of the National Council of Educational Research and Training's social science curriculum and was awarded the Padma Shri in 2017 for contributions to literature and education.
+His views on early Indian history have been criticised for aligning with Hindutva and engaging in ideological pseudohistory.

 Biography

-Michel Danino was born in Honfleur, France.
-Danino spent a few years in Auroville, Tamil Nadu, before shifting to the Nilgiri Mountains in 1982, where he resided for two decades.
+Michel Danino was born in Honfleur, In 1977, at the age of twenty-one, he travelled to India and later joined the international township of Auroville in Tamil Nadu.
+Danino lived in Auroville until 1982, after which he moved to the Nilgiri Mountains of southern India, where he resided for nearly two decades.
 In 2003, he settled near Coimbatore.
-In an interview, he said that he had adopted Indian citizenship.
+In interviews, Danino has stated that he later obtained Indian citizenship.

-He currently serves as the chairperson of the National Council of Educational Research and Training (NCERT) curriculum committee for social science.
-He is also a visiting professor in the Department of Humanities and Social Sciences at IIT Gandhinagar.
-In 2017, the Indian government, under prime minister Narendra Modi, conferred upon him the Padma Shri, the country's fourth-highest civilian award.
+He has served on several academic and governmental bodies related to education and historical research.
+Danino was a member of the Indian Council of Historical Research (ICHR) between 2015 and 2018.
+He served as the chairperson of the National Council of Educational Research and Training (NCERT) curriculum committee for social science and was a visiting professor in the Department of Humanities and Social Sciences at IIT Gandhinagar.

-Works and views
+Views

 Danino's works and views are influenced by Sri Aurobindo, who speculated against the Indo-Aryan migrations.
 Danino translated Mother's Agenda, the 13 volume biography of Mirra Alfassa, from French to English.
 Sri Aurobindo and India's Rebirth (2018) describes Danino's views on the development of Aurobindo's thought.

 Indigenous Aryanism

 In The Invasion that Never was, published by Danino in 1996, he argued against the academically accepted view that the Indo-Aryans originated in Central Asia, before migrating to India.
-Furthermore, he has falsely said, "No ancient or medieval Indian text would support the Aryan invasion theory" and "It is genetically proven that Aryans and Dravidians belong to the same race."
+He has argued that "No ancient or medieval Indian text would support the Aryan invasion theory" and that "It is genetically proven that Aryans and Dravidians belong to the same race".